Domino-Blockchain/domichain/docs/src/developing/test-validator.md

 By default, the test validator runs with all [runtime features](programming-model/runtime#features) activated.

-You can verify this using the [Solana command-line tools](cli/install-solana-cli-tools.md):
+You can verify this using the [Domichain command-line tools](cli/install-solana-cli-tools.md):

 ```bash
 solana feature status -ul